Cavaliers–Warriors rivalry: 2014–15 season: Warriors win first NBA title in 40 years

-2015 NBA Finals

 The Warriors and the Cavaliers only lost five games combined in the first three rounds of the playoffs.
 For the first time in NBA Finals history, both teams were coached by rookie head coaches with Steve Kerr and David Blatt.
-The Cavaliers faced injury trouble, losing Love in the first round against the Boston Celtics to a separated shoulder.
+The Cavaliers faced injury trouble, losing Love in Game 4 of the first round against the Boston Celtics to a separated shoulder.
 Irving left Game 1 of the Finals in overtime after fracturing his left kneecap.
 The Warriors won Game 1 in a 108–100 overtime thriller.
 Game 2 also went into overtime, the all-around efforts of LeBron James and Matthew Dellavedova's surprisingly stellar defense on Steph Curry took the game 95–93.
 James had carried the limping Cavaliers to a Game 3 win and a 2–1 lead over the Warriors.
 The Warriors would win the next three games to take home the 2015 NBA Championship.
 Andre Iguodala would win the NBA Finals MVP, although James averaged 35.8 PPG, 13.3 RPG, and 8.8 APG in a losing effort.
+However, he shot less than 40% from the field for the entire series.